-Oil prices are dotted.
-Coverage intervals at 68% coverage (dark shade) and 90% coverage (light shade), as estimated by the model.
-The figure also reports the measures of potential outputs and NAIRU estimated by the CBO (dash-dot).
+Figure 5: Common trend (in blue), with coverage intervals at 68% coverage (dark shade) and 90% coverage (light shade), as estimated by the model.
+The chart also reports the measure of 10 year expectations for CPI inflation from the Survey of Professional Forecasters.